ResetXPDR/MSFS2020_AutoFPS/README.md

 ## Usage / Configuration

 - General
   - The app can be started anytime, but preferably before MSFS or in the Main Menu to minimise sudden MSFS settings changes when the app is initialising.
-The app will stop itself when MSFS closes.
+The app will exit itself when MSFS closes.
   - Closing the Window does not close the app, use the Context Menu of the SysTray Icon.
   - Clicking on the SysTray Icon opens the Window (again).
   - If you wish to have the app window always open to the SysTray, close the app and manually change the openWindow key state in the config file to false.